atak672/Algorithmic-Bias-Research/README.md

-# Algorithmic Bias Research:<br>The Amplification of COVID-19 Bias Online
+# Algorithmic Bias:<br>The Amplification of COVID-19 Bias Online

 **⚠️ Trigger Warning (TW):** This project delves into harmful language and slurs encountered online.